 The concept stems from Armstrong’s childhood passions.
 He grew up loving Zelda on Nintendo 64 (though given he’s 23 now, it would have already been very retro), but his screen-averse parents were wary of letting him play too much.
 So he spent hours reading the manual, immersing himself in the world and the mechanics of gameplay.

 “The world became so much bigger in my head,” he says.
 “Growing up, I made every kind of game.”

 Ukiyo’s mechanics are ingenious, with puzzle upon puzzle and plenty of pre-recorded voice acting and music.
 Some of the gameplay and storytelling could be more specific – at times it frustrated our non-gamer brains – but this is just the beginning of a huge project (the hour-and-a-half I spent playing The Crumbling Prince is chapter one of a projected 10), so it might all make more sense as future versions are released.
-Chapter two is due in February.
+Chapter two is now available as well.
 It’ll take years to tell the whole story.

 But it’s the Miyazaki aesthetic that’s more Armstrong’s vibe.
 He’s aiming to recapture the feeling of those hours spent immersed in the world of Zelda as a kid.

 And yet, despite playing for most of his life, he’s never finished the Zelda games.
 “I don’t want them to end,” he says.